mtlynch/mtlynch.io/content/retrospectives/2020/10/index.md

 | Other Affiliate Earnings  | $118.88     | N/A            | N/A                                          |
 | **Total Earnings**        | **$486.22** | **$379.09**    | **<font color="red">-$107.13 (-22%)</font>** |

+{{<notice type="info">}}
-* This is from memory.
-AdThrive locked me out of my account, so I won't know my exact earnings until they (hopefully) pay me in November.
+\* This is an estimate from memory.
+AdThrive locked me out of my dashboard when I terminated my contract with them, so I won't know my exact earnings until they (hopefully) pay me in November.
+{{</notice>}}

-Is It Keto is languishing, as I put all of my focus into.
+Is It Keto is languishing a bit, as I put all of my focus into TinyPilot.
+I think some of this is seasonal, as I [saw a slowdown last year in September](/retrospectives/2019/10/#is-it-ketohttpsisitketoorg).

 The only thing that happened was that I switched back from AdThrive to AdSense.
 I'd heard that AdThrive was the fancy advertiser.
 They only work with publishers who reach 100k monthly pageviews, and their payout rates are supposed to be significantly higher than Google AdSense.